-There are 751 Members of the European Parliament (MEPs) from all 28 member states of the European Union.
+There are 705 Members of the European Parliament (MEPs) from all 27 member states of the European Union.

-Members are elected to the parliament for a five-year term in their home country and go to Brussels and Strasbourg where they group themselves into larger European parties.
+MEPs are elected to the Parliament for a five-year term in their home country and go to Brussels and Strasbourg where they group themselves into larger European parties.
 They do not sit by country.
-Martin and Caroline, along with their fellow Lib Dems and Northern Irish Alliance Party MEP Naomi Long, are all members of the 108-strongRenew Europe group which brings together pro-European Liberals and centrists from across Europe.
+Martin and Caroline, along with their fellow Lib Dems and Northern Irish Alliance Party MEP Naomi Long, were all members of the 108-strong Renew Europe group which brings together pro-European Liberals and centrists from across the EU.
+Its numbers have also changed now because of Brexit.
 The other main groups are the right-wing European Peoples’ Party, the Socialists & Democrats and the Greens.
-There are smaller groupings incorporating the far left, right wing nationalists and populist parties and the British Conservatives.
+There are smaller groupings incorporating the far left, right wing nationalist, conservative and populist parties.

 Seats are divided among member states roughly in proportion to their population but MEPs usually vote in line with their party rather than their nationality.

 The European Parliament also elects the President of the European Commission, the head of the EU’s administration, and then the rest of the Commission.
 Caroline and Martin were among those voting in July 2019 for the current President, Ursula von der Leyen – the first woman ever to hold the top job – who took office in December 2019.

 The elected Parliament decides jointly with the elected heads of government in the Council of Ministers on laws that affect the lives of the European Union’s citizens.
 It votes on laws and plans proposed by the European Commission, has a say on the EU budget and checks that money is actually being spent in the way it has approved.
 All of the issues and initiatives and legislation voted on in the European Parliament will continue to affect Britain one way or another.
 But now we have no say in them.